TyW-98/practice/web-scrapping/README.md

 [Zoopla's website](https://www.zoopla.co.uk/).
 It will scrape the property's name, value, location and the agent that is responsible for it.

 ## __Selenium Practicals__
 The `selenium_practicals.py` is similar to `zoopla_property_scraper.py`.
 The difference between the two scraper is that `selenium_practicals.py` uses Selenium and chromdriver to interact with the web browser to scrape information from the website.
+The scraper will search for property on [Zoopla's website](https://www.zoopla.co.uk/) based on user's input.